 As noted earlier in this report, the District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The District does not have a general fund but separates all revenues and expenses into their specific water or wastewater enterprise fund, based on either actual fund expenditures or, as in the case of administrative salaries, an estimated percentage.
-During this fiscal year, the District transferred \$801,934 between funds (the new office is shared 50/50 between water and wastewater) and both of the District's enterprise funds ended the year with positive fund balances.
+During this fiscal year, the District transferred \$43,166 in net asset value between the funds (many assets were allocated 50/50 between water and wastewater) and the District's enterprise funds both ended the year with positive fund balances.